 Enjoy Helping Others?

-Welcome to the home page of the Department of Physical Therapy at Tennessee State University!
+Welcome to the Department of Physical Therapy at Tennessee State University!

 Tennessee State University is the first university in Middle Tennessee to graduate physical therapists.
 The Department of Physical Therapy offers the entry-level Doctor of Physical Therapy (DPT) degree in a three-year lockstep format, which begins in the summer session of the first year and ends in the spring semester of the third year.
 The first class of DPT students graduated in May 2009.